CtrlAltRyan/CtrlAltRyan/README.md

 <h1>Hi there, I'm Ryan  <img width=50px src="https://media.tenor.com/nebZyl8oN7IAAAAi/wave-hello.gif/">  </h1>

 I'm currently a Data Science student at the Federal University of Ceará (UFC)
-<br >Here I try to share a little of my passion for technology in general, whether it's programming, data science, front-end, or anything else that catches my curiosity.
+<br >This is my space to share a bit of my passion for technology in general, along with my personal projects, academic work, programming  or anything else that catches my curiosity.
-My profile serves as a portfolio for my projects, personal studies, and academic work.
-Currently, my focus is on Front-end development and Data Visualization.

 <br>
 <div>